 This model identifies which specific areas of the US financial landscape are the best performers.
-It pinpoints which parts of the US market, in 8 different categories including stocks vs. bonds, large cap vs. small cap, growth vs. value, US vs. emerging markets, and government vs. corporate bonds, identify which parts of the market are outperforming or underperforming from both a tactical and strategic standpoint.
+It pinpoints which parts of the US market, in 9 different categories including stocks vs. bonds, large cap vs. small cap, growth vs. value, US vs. emerging markets, and government vs. corporate bonds, identify which parts of the market are outperforming or underperforming from a Trading (weekly), Tactical (monthly), and Strategic (quarterly) standpoint.

 This model helps investors, who wish to diversify a portion of their stock market exposure away from the US, make sound, data-driven decisions.
 It identifies which of 24 different global equity markets, which collectively represent the entire world, are outperforming the S&P 500, in 3 different time frames.